How to choose between at-home care or home care services in a retirement home?

 Paul, 76, has been suffering from Alzheimer’s disease for a number of years.
 Up until now, he has continued to live at home while his children, especially his daughter Diane, have been providing him with regular care.
 However, his condition has considerably deteriorated over the last few weeks.

 Since Paul no longer has the capacity to make informed decisions for himself, his children must do so for him.
-Making the situation more difficult is the fact that his children had never taken the time to discuss this important issue with their father: Should Dad stay at home or should they look for a retirement home?
+Making the situation more difficult is the fact that his children had never taken the time to discuss this important issue with their father: Should Dad stay at home or should they look for a care residence?

 This is a tough decision for many families.
-In the case that they decide on a retirement home where their family member can receive the appropriate care, families often find themselves feeling overcome with guilt.
+In the case that they decide on a care residence where their family member can receive the appropriate care, families often find themselves feeling overcome with guilt.

 There is this general idea that people living with Alzheimer’s (or other forms of dementia) who move to care residences will find themselves surrounded by people suffering from dementia.

-People tend to focus on the idea that their parent will have to live surrounded by their illness and forget the benefits of an adapted environment with specialized supervision and care, and stimulating activities organized by the retirement home’s on-site teams.
+People tend to focus on the idea that their parent will have to live surrounded by their illness and forget the benefits of an adapted environment with specialized supervision and care, and stimulating activities organized by the care residence’s on-site teams.

 However, despite our best intentions, being a part-time or full-time caregiver is not an option for everyone.
 We can easily find ourselves ill-equipped to deal with a parent’s illness and busy with other obligations like our children and work.